The Cost of Inflation: Model

 \subsection{Transient dynamics}

-We now specify a simple discrete-time, out-of-equilibrium dynamics for the network economy $\mathcal E(\mathbf A)$ to study the short-run effects of nominal disturbances when prices are sticky.
+We now specify a simple discrete-time, out-of-equilibrium dynamics for the network economy $\mathcal E(\mathbf A,\varsigma)$ to study the short-run effects of nominal disturbances when prices are sticky.
 There is no central auctioneer: firms take their nominal resources as given, allocate expenditure across inputs, post prices (possibly with stickiness), trade, and carry monetary balances forward.

-\textbf{Working capital and nominal demand.} Each firm $j\in N$ holds a money balance $m_{j,t}\in\mathbb R_+$ at the beginning of period $t$, interpreted as working capital (or a credit line).
-Under Cobb--Douglas technologies, expenditure shares are constant, so conditional on $m_{j,t}$ the nominal expenditure of firm $j$ on input $i$ is $a_{ij}m_{j,t}$.
-Hence total nominal demand faced by seller $i$ in period $t$ is
+Each firm $j\in N$ holds a money balance $m_j^{(t)}\in\mathbb R_+$ at the beginning of period $t$, which we interpret as working capital or a credit line.
+Under Cobb--Douglas technologies expenditure shares are constant, so conditional on $m_j^{(t)}$ the nominal expenditure of firm $j$ on input $i$ equals $a_{ij}m_j^{(t)}$, and the total nominal demand faced by seller $i$ in period $t$ is